dangtr0408/Style-Based-Conditional-FastGAN/README.md

 - Added conditional training by modifying the SLE layers.
 - Switched to PyTorch DDP.

-Before training make sure your image folders are as following format:
+Before training make sure your image folders are in the following format:

 ```
 images_folder